vijayvulava/geochem/_sources/61Rates.md

 \text{Rate} = -\frac{\Delta [A]}{\Delta t} \quad \text{or} \quad \text{Rate} =  \frac{\Delta [B]}{\Delta t}
 ```

-Here "\[\]" represents concentration of a chemical specie, while the "--" (minus) sign represents decrease in concentration.
+Here, "\[\]" represents the concentration of a chemical species, while the "$-$" (minus) sign represents a decrease in concentration.
 Rate is always a positive quantity, so when it is expressed as $\Delta [A]/\Delta t$, a minus sign is needed in the rate expression to make the rate positive.
 When the rate is expressed in terms of the change in a product concentration, no negative sign is needed to make the rate positive because the product concentration increases with time.
-Rates calculated in this way are average rates over the time period $\Delta t$.
+Rates calculated this way are average rates over the period $\Delta t$.

 ```{dropdown} Example: Reaction Rates